Nirespire/COP5615-Projects/Project3/README.md

 The Manager actor only exists to keep track of the number of nodes that have completed all their requests and compute the final number of average hops each message had to make through the system to be fulfilled.

+Please refer to report.pdf for additional analysis of performance.